VNerdIO/Rebrandly/README.md

 - open Powershell prompt, cd to Documents\Powershell\Modules
 - execute `git clone https://github.com/VNerdIO/Rebrandly`
 - Type `Import-Module Rebrandly`
 - Get/store an api key securely.
-Store it in memory as `$global:RBKey` so the module will have access.
+Store it in memory as `$global:RBKey` or pass it to the `-RBKey` parameter.
 - If you are using a workspace, store that id in memory at `$global:RBWSId`
-- See the documentation (`Get-Help New-RBLink -Full`)
+- Checkout the documentation (`Get-Help New-RBLink -Full`)